eherra/catebook/README.md

 <img src="https://github.com/eherra/catebook/blob/main/photos/frontpage.png" witdth="827" height="499">

 ### Searching for other cates
-If you want to search for other cates from the platform, press ***Search profiles*** from navigation bar and you will be direceted to **page below:**
+If you want to search for other cates from the platform, press ***Search profiles*** from navigation bar and you will be directed to **page below:**
 <img src="https://github.com/eherra/catebook/blob/main/photos/searchprofiles.png" witdth="827" height="499">

-From the page you can search for cates around the platform by their cate name.
+In order to search all profiles from the platform, press **Go!** without any input string.
+Otherwise you can search for spesific cates around the platform by their cate name.

 ### Profile page
 Hitting from navigation bar ***Profile page*** link, you will be directed to: